niceBhaalo/NodeJS-Comprehensive-Notes/Module 2 - http Part 1/Lesson 5 - HTTP Methods GET.md

 In some sense, when you enter any URL on the browser, you send a GET request because you are not attaching any sort of added information.

 `Idempotent` is a new term here.
-Idempotent means whether this operation changes the target server.
+Idempotent means whether repeating this operation changes the target server or not.
 And since a GET request does not make any change in the target server, all GET requests at that URL produce the same result, GET requests are Idempotent.
+But idempotency is mainly about whether accidently sending multiple requests will have the same result or each request will create a new state.

 `Safe` is a new term here.
 Safe in this context means that on top of idempotency, the server knows that this request should not and does not trigger actions like database updates, or any other sever side